disgustinghuman/huntercoin/betterQt_readme.txt

 * To use these, copy the 3 files from "acoustic alarm sounds" to Huntercoin's data folder.
   (I.e. same folder where debug.log is.
 Click "Help, Debug window, Open debug log file" to find it)

-* Add a line in names.txt for each currently used hunter.
+* Add a line in adv_names.txt for each currently used hunter.
-  This line must contain the hunter's name and a number (acoustic alarm distance), separated by 1 space (and nothing else) e.g. "Bob 10" without the quotation marks.
+  This line must contain the hunter's name and 4 parameters separated by space (and nothing else)
+  1. parameter:  acoustic alarm distance (recommended: 5...9)
+  2. parameter:  color (0...3)
+  3. parameter:  client will not override moves sent by player for a number of blocks
+  4. parameter:  if valid address, spawn the hunter on that address and set as reward address (ignored if not a valid address) e.g. "Bob 9 0 0 0" without the quotation marks.

-* After editing names.txt, click middle mouse button 2 times to stop and restart all betterQt functions.
+* After editing adv_names.txt, click middle mouse button 2 times to stop and restart all betterQt functions.
-  This will reload names.txt.
+  This will reload adv_names.txt.

 * If a hostile hunter is nearby, click on a (nearby) tile in a direction away from the enemy.
   A floating "hit+run" arrow will appear.

 * If the text on the arrow says "cornered?" instead of "hit+run", try a different tile.
+  (the client can do this automatically, see "config:afk_defence")

 * In case of contact with the hostile hunter, the client will try to kill this enemy (without having to click "Destruct" and "Go" button).